ankitadd/Bharat_Intern/README.md

 # Bharat_Intern
 Hello!
-I was selected for the virtual internship program offered by Bharat Intern as a "Web Developer Intern".
+I have been selected for the virtual internship program Bharat Intern offers as a "Web Developer Intern".
+I have completed the tasks and above is the code for it.